Calif law will force small businesses to rethink staffing

 The law is being challenged in state courts, and companies including Uber and Lyft are campaigning for a referendum on the 2020 election ballot on whether they should be exempt from the law.
 And employment law attorneys expect the Legislature to add to the list of professions the law already excludes.

 Independent contractors and freelancers have long been a sore point for federal and state officials who contend that many of these workers are doing work that employees do.
-When employers classify workers as independent contractors, they avoid taxes including the 6.2% of salary and wages companies must pay for Social Security and Medicare.
+When employers classify workers as independent contractors, they avoid taxes including the 6.2% of salary and wages companies must pay for Social Security and the 1.45% they must pay for Medicare.
 Employers must also pay for workers’ compensation and unemployment and disability insurance.

 For many small business owners, especially those who do a variety of projects requiring different types of expertise, contractors provide more flexibility.
 Webconsuls, a digital marketing agency with offices in California and Tennessee, bases its hiring decision on the work it has and whether projects are long or short term.

-Note: This story has been corrected to show that companies pay 6.2% of employees’ salaries for Social Security only, not Social Security and Medicare.